Bots, Disinformation, and the First Trump Impeachment: Results

-In addition to what news media the accounts are sharing, we also investigate the tone and sentiment of the tweets posted by the accounts.
+In addition to what news media the accounts are sharing, we also investigate the tone and sentiment of the tweets they post.
 One measure of this is known as toxicity, which captures how harmful or unpleasant a tweet is.
-We measured the toxicity of all tweets in our dataset using the Detoxify model, a state of the art toxicity detector which has achieved excellent performance on multiple benchmarks \citep{github_detoxify}.
+We measured the toxicity of all tweets in our dataset using Detoxify \cite{hanu2021detoxify}, a neural network model for toxicity detection that has achieved similar performance to top scorers in multiple Kaggle competitions related to detecting toxic language in web-based content \cite{github_detoxify}.
+Detoxify has been used in several studies for profiling hate speech spreaders \cite{huertas2021profiling}, detecting cyberbullying in online forums \cite{vo2021automatically}, establishing toxicity thresholds for content \cite{iqbal2022exploring}, manipulating language models \cite{bagdasaryan2022spinning}, video-text retrieval systems \cite{hanu2022vtc}, and measuring the safety of conversational neural network models \cite{sun2021safety}.

+Despite its high performance, the model is sensitive to insults and profanity, which may result in higher toxicity scores regardless of the intent or tone of the message.
 The model produces toxicity scores ranging from zero to one, with higher values indicating higher toxicity.
+We applied Detoxify directly to the tweet text.
+If the tweet is a retweet, then Detoxify is applied to the text of the retweet.
+We do not open any links in a tweet or measure the toxicity of the destination website.
+We feel this is sufficient as a link does not have the same impact on an online conversation as toxic text in a tweet.

-The average toxicity score for each account type is shown in Figure \ref{fig:toxic}.
-One striking observation here is that anti-Trump humans have the highest toxicity score by a wide margin.
+The average toxicity score for each account type is shown in Fig~\ref{fig2}.
+We note that the distribution of toxicity scores for each group is characterized by two clusters located near zero and one.
+The cluster near one contains the toxic users which set the average toxicity of the group.
+Further analysis of the distribution of these scores is provided in the Materials and Methods.
+One striking observation in Fig~\ref{fig2} is that anti-Trump humans have the highest average toxicity score by a wide margin.
 The next highest toxicity group are pro-Trump humans.
 Qanon humans and bots have lower toxicity than normal humans {(p-value $<10^{-6}$)}.
 Bots of each partisanship group have lower toxicity levels than their co-partisan human counterparts {(p-value $<10^{-6}$)}.
 The high toxicity levels of anti-Trump humans may be due to their outrage about Trump's actions, and their disagreement with his acquittal.
 Conversely, low toxicity levels among pro-Trump users may reflect their attempts to post positive content in a show of support for the president.

 When we focus on the bot accounts, we find two general patterns.
 Within each partisan group, bots share lower quality media than humans and post less toxic content than humans.
 From this we can deduce that bots mainly share low quality news stories (relative to their human counterparts within their partisan group), but they {tend} not to amplify negative messages which use aggressive language.
 This suggests that the bots are more focused on spreading information and not on agitating users with toxic posts.